Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Introduction

+Photonic quantum technologies \cite{OBrien2009, Wang2019_review} --- such as quantum computers, simulators, and networks --- rely on multi-photon interference to process information \cite{Pan2012_RMP, Wang2019_BS, Sparrow2018} and therefore on the availability of efficient sources of indistinguishable single photons \cite{Gregersen2017}.
+For a single-photon source (SPS) with photon output $\mathcal N$ and degree of indistinguishability $\mathcal I$, the rate of successful $n$-photon interference scales as $(\mathcal N \cdot \mathcal I)^n$ \cite{Gaal2022}.
+Thus, for scalable quantum information processing, the source's figure of merit $\mathcal N \cdot \mathcal I$ must be increased as close as possible to 1.

+The most successful SPS is currently based on cavity-coupled semiconductor quantum dots (QDs) \cite{Somaschi2016, Wang2019_source, Tomm2021}, which are however strongly affected by the vibrational environment.
+Previous theoretical work demonstrates a trade-off between $\mathcal N$ and $\mathcal I$ induced by phonon scattering, and indicates a pathway towards optimal performance using the cavity effect \cite{Iles-Smith2017}.
+By carefully engineering the cavity, simulations predict values of $\mathcal N \cdot \mathcal I$ in the range 0.95--0.98 once the emitter is initialized in the excited state \cite{Wang2020_PRB_Biying, Gaal2022}.
+This calls for an excitation scheme that prepares the desired initial state with the highest possible fidelity and is compatible with the requirement $\mathcal N \cdot \mathcal I \to 1$.
+In this paper, we show that the performance of a SPS driven with two-color excitation schemes \cite{He2019, Koong2021, Bracht2021, Karli2022} matches the one calculated for an initially excited source, thereby demonstrating that the excitation scheme is no longer a limitation.

 Initial experiments on SPSs relied on $p$-shell pumping \cite{Gazzano2013, Somaschi2016}, whereby a laser pulse excites the QD into a higher energy state, which subsequently decays to the exciton level.
 Owing to the shorter wavelength of the pump with respect to the outgoing single photons, the laser is then removed via spectral filtering.
-However a high degree of photon indistinguishability is also required for a successful multi-photon interference \cite{Pan2012_RMP, Wang2019_BS}, and indistinguishability obtained under $p$-shell excitation is significantly reduced by the time-jitter effect \cite{Kiraz2004}.
+However, indistinguishability obtained under $p$-shell excitation is significantly reduced by the time-jitter effect \cite{Kiraz2004}.
 Electrical triggering, which has been explored as an alternative to optical pumping \cite{Patel2010, Schlehahn2016}, suffers from a similar mechanism \cite{Kaer2013}.
 Resonant excitation with short laser pulses set a new milestone, enabling two-photon interference visibility $\geq 0.99$ \cite{Somaschi2016, Ding2016}.
 A resonant scheme, however, requires cross-polarization filtering to distinguish the outgoing single photons from the pump.
-This, in turn, suppresses the number of collected photons by at least a factor 2, so that the total efficiency can never exceed 0.5.
+This, in turn, suppresses the number of available photons by at least a factor 2, so that $\mathcal N \cdot \mathcal I$ can never exceed 0.5.